 Randolph Elementary School is a public elementary school.
 The principal of Randolph Elementary School is Carlene M. Millen.
-638 students go to Randolph Elementary School and identify as Black, non-Hispanic; Multiracial; and Hispanic.
-0% of the Randolph Elementary School students have "limited English proficiency."
-75% of the 638 students here are classified as "economically disadvantaged", and 68% have subsidized lunches.
-The ratio of students to teachers at Randolph Elementary School is 13:1.
+638 students attend Randolph Elementary School and identify primarily as Black, non-Hispanic; Multiracial; and Hispanic.
+0% of the Randolph Elementary School students are "limited in English proficiency."
+75% of the 638 students here are classified as "economically disadvantaged", and 68% get reduced lunch prices.
+The student to teacher ratio at Randolph Elementary School is 13:1.
 Gate City Heritage School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 |Native Hawaiian or Other Pacific Islander||0%||0%|

 |Students eligible for free or reduced-price lunch program||68%||45%|

 |Limited English proficiency||0%||8%|

 This is not a review.
 I am just seeking other reviews that are more recent for Randolph Elementary.
 I have a child that will be attending Randolph for the first time this year.
 I am a little nervous because of the 2012 CRCT Results that were posted on the AJC website.
 I am very disappointed to know that Randolph's Math Science and Social Studies CRCT scores were pretty low for 2012.
 Can anybody give a more recent review on this school the administration the teachers the programs etc?
 I really hope that the leaders of this school have a plan on how to improve (drastically and convincingly) these scores in this upcoming school year.
 Anyone...please share your recent experiences at Randolph.
 Mediocrity is not an option for my child.